unknownv2/CoreHook.Host/README.md

 ### Binary Releases
  You can also download the pre-built Windows binaries [here](https://github.com/unknownv2/CoreHook.Host/releases).

- For `x86, x64`, extract the zip corresponding to your target architecture, then place the `corerundll32.dll` or `corerundll64.dll` in the build output directory of your program.
+ For `x86, x64`, extract the zip corresponding to your target architecture, then place the `coreload32.dll` or `coreload64.dll` in the build output directory of your program.

- For `ARM, ARM64`,  extract the zip corresponding to your target architecture, then place the `corerundll32.dll` or `corerundll64.dll` in the output directory of your published program, created either from using the [Publishing Script](https://github.com/unknownv2/CoreHook#publishing-script) or the `dotnet publish` command.
+ For `ARM, ARM64`,  extract the zip corresponding to your target architecture, then place the `coreload32.dll` or `coreload64.dll` in the output directory of your published program, created either from using the [Publishing Script](https://github.com/unknownv2/CoreHook#publishing-script) or the `dotnet publish` command.

-## Notes
+## Credits

-The `corerundll` project is based on the [CoreCLR](https://github.com/dotnet/coreclr) simple host example.
-The next major update to the hosting library project will be based on the [core-setup](https://github.com/dotnet/core-setup/) host which supports parsing the `.deps.json` and `runtimeconfig.json` application configuration files.
+The `coreload` project is based on the [core-setup](https://github.com/dotnet/core-setup/) host which supports parsing the `.deps.json` and `runtimeconfig.json` application configuration files.

 ## References
 * [.NET Core Hosting Sample](https://github.com/dotnet/samples/tree/master/core/hosting)